oldestyle/madmartigan/README.md

 #### Video Wall multi panel displays
 ![video wall](lib/img/videowall.jpg "video wall - matrix of video displays") Using a number of video displays, the cluster could be used to develop and demonstrate large scale display and technology.
+Dividing a single image source into several displays is possible with the six Raspberry Pis.

 #### Distributed digital signage systems
 The device can be used to demonstrate and tune digital signage software for Raspberry Pi hardware.
-A distributed system wherein the signage assets are sourced from one server and distributed to other devices, reducing server and network load.
+A distributed system wherein the signage assets are sourced from one server then distributed and stored on remote devices, reducing server and network load.

 #### Data Structure Servers - Redis
+One of the components of the load balancing server setup is a Redis server, which is an open source _data structure server_.
+Learning how to use and get the most of Redis will be a major component of the project.

 From WikiPedia:
 >Redis is a data structure server.
 It is open-source, networked, in-memory, and stores keys with optional durability.
 The development of Redis has been sponsored by Pivotal Software since May 2013; before that, it was sponsored by VMware.
 According to the monthly ranking by DB-Engines.com, Redis is the most popular key-value store.